charlax/professional-programming/README.md

 1. Step 1: Continually ask "Why?”
 2. Step 2: When you learn something, learn it to where you can explain it to a child.
 3. Step 3: Instead of arbitrarily memorizing things, look for the explanation that makes it obvious.

+> Most people overestimate what they can do in 1 year and underestimate what they can do in a decade.
+> – Bill Gates

 ### Low-level